Life University Campus

 Bell Tower — This campus landmark is a monument to the early pioneers of Chiropractic.
 In the early days, chiropractors were sometimes jailed for practicing “medicine” without a license.
 The names inscribed on the interior walls of the Bell Tower honor all those who suffered the indignity of imprisonment for helping their fellow man.

-Tolerance — This monument resembles the Olympic Torch from the 1996 Summer Games that were held in Atlanta.
-Tolerance reminds the LIFE community that one of the highest and noblest aspirations a human being can attain is tolerance for other peoples’ beliefs, values, ideals and creeds.
+Tolerance Monument — This monument resembles the Olympic Torch from the 1996 Summer Games that were held in Atlanta.
+The monument reminds the LIFE community that one of the highest and noblest aspirations a human being can attain is tolerance for other peoples’ beliefs, values, ideals and creeds.

 Metro Atlanta and Surrounding Area